Go to Page Section:

 According to the US Customs and Border Protection (CBP), since its inception in 1924, the Border Patrol’s primary mission remains unchanged: to detect and prevent the illegal entry of aliens into the United States.

-This may include apprehending individuals who are in violation of the laws of immigration.
+This may include apprehending individuals who violate the laws of immigration.

 Border Patrol agents also help prevent terrorists and terrorist weapons, including weapons of mass destruction, from entering the United States.